nsg/docker-bash-deploy/HELP-PAGES.md

 local-deploy based on commit HEAD
 This is a simple deployment tool written in bash.

-usage:    local-deploy install [full|remote]
+usage:    local-deploy install [full|remote|vpn]

-  full      Check installed apps and do a full reconfigure. remote    Only update the remote script. vpn       Only update the vpn config.
+  full      Check installed apps and do all below. remote    Only update the remote script. vpn       Only update the vpn config.